Various pink and red heart shapes and scribbles overlapping on a red background.

 The ad shows men looking past their insecurities, instead embracing them, highlighting the importance of self-acceptance with the overall message that everyone is deserving of love.
 Typically, the body positivity movement is associated with females, and so the Director of Brand Marketing told Social Samosa they wanted to portray the role insecurities play in the male grooming industry.
 From scars and weight insecurities, to receding hairlines, the advert seeks to normalise the male experience their consumers often face, and in doing so, celebrate them.

-Results wise, the campaign achieved over 500K views on YouTube and over one million impressions on Instagram.
+Results wise, the campaign achieved over 500,000 views on YouTube and over one million Instagram impressions.
 The campaign also improved the overall sales revenue and average order value on the website, with the latter increasing by almost 45% during the same period.

 We loved seeing a more vulnerable, less polished take on the male grooming industry, and admire the level of authenticity the ad has.
 We’re always on board with brands who celebrate #AllKindsOfLove.